top of page

 Cost: None

 The Fred Hutch Summer High School Internship is an 8 week-long, full-time internship for rising high school senior students.
 The program is specifically designed for students from underrepresented communities, who are interested in the field of biomedical science.
 Along with receiving hands-on training on laboratory safety techniques and skills in the Fred Hutch Training Labs, students also participate in research education seminars, attend professional development workshops, and receive mentorship from Fred Hutch research groups.
-Applications for 2023 will open on February 1st.
+Applications will open in February.
 Students receive a stipend for their participation.

 Cost: None